Algorithmic Prompt Generation for Diverse Human-like Teaming and Communication with Large Language Models: Result and Discussion

-We observed an effect of communication on human teamwork (\tref{tab:comparison}), with teamwork measures either showing a positive trend (e.g., fitness in the forced coordination layout) or a negative trend (e.g., percentage contribution in the open layout) between with and without communication conditions.

-We show that \planqd{} agents follow trends observed in human users, via a one-sample test of proportions (12 out of 16 layout–metric combinations matched human trends; a greater proportion than the expected random proportion of $0.50, p = .038$).
-Notably, our approach is successful at replicating fitness and percent contribution trends.
-However, our approach fails to match action delay and specialization trends in the ring and the hallway layouts.
-We hypothesize that this might be caused by factors such as differences in background knowledge leading to the trend in human data being different from those shown by the generated agents.
-These results serve to \textbf{partially validate H2}.

-\subsection{PLAN-QD's agents are diverse}
+\subsection{PLAN-QD's Agents are Diverse}

-To test \textbf{H3}, we adapted the coverage metric (\sref{sec:problem}), defined as the number of cells filled by the algorithm in the archive (the discretized measure space).
+To test \textbf{H2}, we adapted the coverage metric (\sref{sec:problem}), defined as the number of cells filled by the algorithm in the archive (the discretized measure space).
 However, we have 9 workload and 3 teamwork measures (excluding fitness), and each algorithm only evaluates 100 prompts.
 Hence, the 12-dimensional measure space will be mostly empty, and comparing the coverage there will not be very informative.
-Thus, we looked at two-dimensional planes defined by distinct pairs of measures, resulting in $C(12,2)=66$ coverage values for Random Mutation and \planqd{} in each of the four layouts and two communication conditions.
+Thus, we looked at two-dimensional planes defined by distinct pairs of measures, resulting in $C(12,2)=66$ coverage values, and report the average in \tref{tab:qd_versus_random_combined_flipped}.

-To summarize these 66 coverage values, we considered two groups: (1) \textbf{QD measures} with $C(3,2)=3$ combinations in which both measures were explicitly diversified by PLAN-QD, and (2) \textbf{non-QD measures} with $C(9,2)=66$ combinations in which both measures were not used during \planqd{}'s search. \tref{tab:qd_versus_random_combined} shows the averaged coverage values across all combinations of measures in each group. \planqd{} achieves significantly higher coverage than Random Mutation, based on a one-sample test of proportions (all layout–condition pairs showed higher coverage; a greater proportion than the expected random proportion of $0.50, p < .001)$, \textbf{validating H3} (see \apref{app:coverage_res} for detailed results).
-The coverage is also higher in the non-QD measures group, showing that \planqd{} is better than Random Mutation even when considering measures that were not explicitly diversified.
+\planqd{} with directional mutation significantly outperformed other baselines, based on a one-sample test of proportions (higher coverage in all eight layout–condition pairs; a greater proportion than the expected random proportion of $0.50, p = .004)$, \textbf{validating H2}.
+We present QD-score comparisons in \apref{app:coverage_res}. \planqd{} with other mutation types obtain lower coverage, \emph{highlighting the importance of specifying the behavioral direction for effective prompt mutation.}